BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 (unnormalized) for the binomial likelihood parameterized in term of the number of success $\theta$ (left) or in term of the odds $\kappa$ (right).
-The arrows between the posteriors indicate that the posterior are inter-convertible by applying the change of variable rule (see [transformations](transformations) for details).
+The arrows between the posteriors indicate that the posterior are inter-convertible by applying the change of variable rule (see Section [transformations](transformations) for details).
 ```